Free CPD Courses for Teaching Assistants

-The most effective Teaching Assistants I came across were hard-working, diligent and listened - they were proactive in spotting pupils who needed help, and also worked with the assigned pupils doing the set work.
+The most effective Teaching Assistants I came across were hard-working, diligent and good listeners.
+They were proactive in spotting pupils who needed help and also worked with the assigned pupils doing the set work.
 They never did the work for the pupils but supported them in completing their tasks as independently as possible.
 My TAs would often take groups aside to do work with them, and yet I never saw them at any of our twilights or CPD sessions as they were not required to.

 What courses are offered for Teaching Assistants?